visualizedata/data-structures/README.md

 Discussion: Scalability.
 Serverless computing.
 When do you need a database(s)?
 When do you not?
 Lab.

+Klepman reading led by: Janice, Nataly, Nic, and Zui (at 12:10pm) and Batool, D’hana, Dan G, Juan, Ryan, and Mikaela (at 7:00pm)

 #### Read:

 * Klepmann, Chapter 1.
 Read the "Scalability Section."